-In support, Rollston alludes to three modern, empirical studies on the developmental phases associated with the primary acquisition of word-reading and word-spelling (48).
+In support, Rollston alludes to three modern, empirical studies on the developmental phases associated with the primary acquisition of word-reading and word-spelling (p.
+48).
 A study conducted by Iris Levin et al. (1996) reveals that modern Israeli children take roughly five years to learn the core mechanics of the modern Hebrew orthography (which does not differ significantly from OH orthography).
-Furthermore, ancient scribes were not only expected to learn basic OH orthography to be proficient in the writing system, but also to be able to produce consistent and inerrant (or at least minimally imprecise) documents, with standard graph spacing and sizes, all the while adhering to relatively rigid ‘ceiling’ and ‘floor’ lines that enclose every line of text (Rollston 48).
+Furthermore, ancient scribes were not only expected to learn basic OH orthography to be proficient in the writing system, but also to be able to produce consistent and inerrant (or at least minimally imprecise) documents, with standard graph spacing and sizes, all the while adhering to relatively rigid ‘ceiling’ and ‘floor’ lines that enclose every line of text (p.
+48).
 These scribal guidelines (corroborated through paleographic analysis) are not trivial, and Rollston argues that they necessitate a reassessment of the argument and of the definition of ‘schools’.

 The term ‘school’ is semantically rich in English due to its conceptual heritage in the Western academic tradition.
-Some scholars have argued that there is no justification for the argument for ‘schools’ in Iron Age Israel, defined by Crenshaw as “[a] professional education, which involved both reading and writing, at a specific location to which young people came and for which fees were paid to a teacher,” and by R. N. Whybray as an established institution that included “organized classes comprising a number of pupils, whose teachers were ‘professional’ in the sense that they were not the parents, or relations, or even tribal heads, of the pupils” (1985: 602; 1974: 35).
+Some scholars have argued that there is no justification for the argument for ‘schools’ in Iron Age Israel, defined by Crenshaw as “[a] professional education, which involved both reading and writing, at a specific location to which young people came and for which fees were paid to a teacher,” and by R. N. Whybray as an established institution that included “organized classes comprising a number of pupils, whose teachers were ‘professional’ in the sense that they were not the parents, or relations, or even tribal heads, of the pupils” (1985, p.
+602; 1974, p.
+35).
 These definitions obscure the intended question by imposing certain restraints on what must count as a ‘school’.
-Rollston responds by suggesting that even many modern classrooms would not fulfill the criteria imposed by these definitions (e.g. part-time or volunteer teachers, teacher-student familial relations, etc.).
-Rather, he resolves the problem by defining it as follows: “[T]here was a mechanism in ancient Israel (defined broadly) that facilitated and orchestrated formal, standardized scribal education” (50; emphasis original).
+Rollston responds by suggesting that even many modern classrooms would not fulfill the criteria imposed by these definitions (e.g., part-time or volunteer teachers, teacher-student familial relations, etc.).
+Rather, he resolves the problem by defining it as follows: “[T]here was a mechanism in ancient Israel (defined broadly) that facilitated and orchestrated formal, standardized scribal education” (p.
+50; emphasis original).
 By refuting earlier contentions and formulating a precise definition of the term ‘school’ without superfluous constraints, he is refining the question in pursuit of a more satisfactory answer.

-The rest of the paper is mostly comprised of: a step-by-step analysis of diagnostic, cursive graphs in OH, preceded by a general defense of the efficacy and legitimacy of invoking paleography as evidence in favor of scribal education.
-Rollston highlights prior, pivotal studies that have become the cornerstones of Semitic paleography (including Cross 1961, 1982, 2003; Cross and Freedman 1952; and Bordreuil, Israel, and Pardee 1996), and which have established the disciplinary parameters of modern scientific paleography (especially as it concerns cursive scripts).
-He concludes that “statements made on the basis of a large(r) amount of paleographic data for a script series are more definitive than statements made on the basis of modest amounts of data… [and] inscriptions… that are clear… are the most valuable” (51).
+The rest of the paper is mostly comprised of a step-by-step analysis of diagnostic, cursive graphs in OH, preceded by a general defense of the efficacy and legitimacy of invoking paleography as evidence in favor of scribal education.
+Rollston highlights prior, pivotal studies that have become the cornerstones of Semitic paleography (including Cross, 1961, 1982, 2003; Cross & Freedman, 1952; and Bordreuil, Israel, & Pardee, 1996), and which have established the disciplinary parameters of modern scientific paleography (especially as it concerns cursive scripts).
+He concludes that “statements made on the basis of a large(r) amount of paleographic data for a script series are more definitive than statements made on the basis of modest amounts of data… [and] inscriptions… that are clear… are the most valuable” (p.
+51).
 He exclusively focuses on cursive scripts and thereby restrains his corpus to that of extant cursive inscriptions from Iron II Israel (as opposed to monumental inscriptions).